 I’ve always told my children (and husband) that it’s important to nurture positive relationships.
 When someone extends their love and kindness to you, cherish it.
 Do not take it for granted.
 Part of being decent human being means acknowledging those who show you love and support in good times and in bad.
 For the last couple of years I’ve failed at following my own advice.
 I’ve failed at maintaining contact.
 If I sent you this article directly, its because I wrote it for you.
 Please don’t take it personal.
 Please understand that one day, perhaps sometime before someone invents teleportation, I will be able to visit you.
 I will be able to sit down with a cup of coffee and call you to catch up without being interrupted every few seconds (those darn Charlie horses Eva likes to gets), but it’s just not right now.
 I’ll get my crap together and start sending holiday cards and updated pictures of the kids again.
 I used to be so good at even the simplest “I’m thinking of you” gestures.
 Not so much anymore.
 Sorry, sorry a million times, sorry.

 “But you’re always posting on social media..?!”
 Ah, yes my Instagram page and Facebook feed.
-My connection to the outside world.
+My connection to the outside world in between bath time and feedings, and my kids endless needs.
 A world where I’m not surrounded by tiny humans that don’t speak adult.
 My Instagram page (which is my preferred social media platform) connects me with family, friends (other parents trying to keep their heads above water) and allows me to share the goings-on of my daily life as a stay at home army wife with four kids.
 It helps me maintain relationships and see what everyone is up to…the best part?
 It’s at my leisure, on my own time.
 Im not obligated to reply to messages instantly or juggle a tray full of toddler meals while I struggle to keep my phone against my ear.
 By the way, I love how “all day” means I’ve made three posts in one day.
 Does it really take people 8 hours to post one picture and caption?
 Takes me 30 seconds tops.
 I give lessons on it so drop me a line if you’re interested.
 I’ll get back to you as soon as I can.
 (Within a month).

 Life gets pretty busy sometimes.
 Not just for parents of multiples, or parents of singletons, but for everyone.
 But believe nothing is impossible and you can prioritize and make time for what’s by truly important to you.
 What I’m doing with this article is acknowledging that and bringing to light the fact that I need to make my friends and family a priority in the coming new year.
 I thank those who didn’t give up on me and took no offense when I replied to a text 17 days after you sent it.
 (By the way, I just sent out Easter cards from earlier this year.
 You should get them after the new year.)